Arctic National Wildlife Refuge

-The Arctic National Wildlife Refuge (ANWR or Arctic Refuge) is a national wildlife refuge in northeastern Alaska, United States on traditional Gwich'in lands.
-It consists of 19286722 acre in the Alaska North Slope region.
-It is the largest national wildlife refuge in the country, slightly larger than the Yukon Delta National Wildlife Refuge.
+The Arctic National Wildlife Refuge (ANWR, pronounced as “ANN-warr”) or Arctic Refuge is a national wildlife refuge in northeastern Alaska, United States, on traditional Iñupiaq and Gwich'in lands.
+The refuge covers an area of 19286722 acre in the Alaska North Slope region, with a northern coastline and vast inland forest, taiga, and tundra regions.
+ANWR is the largest national wildlife refuge in the country, slightly larger than the Yukon Delta National Wildlife Refuge.
 The refuge is administered from offices in Fairbanks.
-ANWR includes a large variety of species of plants and animals, such as polar bears, grizzly bears, black bears, moose, caribou, wolves, eagles, lynx, wolverine, marten, beaver and migratory birds, which rely on the refuge.
+ANWR is home to a diverse range of endemic mammal species; notably, it is one of the few North American locations with all three endemic American bears, the polar bear, grizzly bear, and American black bear, each of which resides predominantly in its own ecological niche.
+Besides bears, other mammal species include moose, caribou, wolves, red and Arctic foxes, Canada lynx, wolverine, pine marten, American beaver, and North American river otter.
+Further inland, mountain goats may be seen near the slope.
+Hundreds of species of migratory birds visit the refuge yearly, and it is a vital, protected breeding location for them.
+Snow geese, eiders and snowy owls may be observed as well.

 Just across the border in Yukon, Canada, are two Canadian National Parks, Ivvavik and Vuntut.

 History

 The Arctic Refuge is part of the traditional homelands of many bands or tribes of the Gwichʼin people.
-For thousands of years, the Gwich'in have called the coastal plain of the Arctic Refuge “Iizhik Gwats’an Gwandaii Goodlit” (The Sacred Place Where Life Begins).
+For thousands of years, the Gwich'in have called the coastal plain of the Arctic Refuge "Iizhik Gwats’an Gwandaii Goodlit" (The Sacred Place Where Life Begins).

+Climate change is rapidly affecting the Arctic region, with melting polar ice caps leading to rising sea levels and warming due to the albedo effect.
+The potential oil drilling in the Arctic National Wildlife Refuge threatens the Porcupine caribou herd's calving grounds, while climate change forces polar bears to change their hunting and denning patterns.
+Additionally, the unique marine ecosystem of the Arctic basin is being disturbed by industrial noise and oil exploration.
+The Inupiaq village of Kaktovik, a community that has adapted to this harsh environment over thousands of years, also faces potential disruption.

 The National Wildlife Refuge System was founded by President Theodore Roosevelt in 1903, to protect immense areas of wildlife and wetlands in the United States.
 This refuge system created the Migratory Bird Treaty Act of 1918 which conserves the wildlife of Alaska.

 In 1929, a 28-year-old forester named Bob Marshall visited the upper Koyukuk River and the central Brooks Range on his summer vacation "in what seemed on the map to be the most unknown section of Alaska."